 The best thing about stucco is that as it does not contain any combustible material in its formula.
 However, the fire resistance level of stucco is relatively lower than the other exterior options on this list.
 On average, stucco can keep the interior walls safe from fire for about one hour.
 After that, it cracks up and may cause the interior walls to burn.

 Installing siding is an investment and if you want it to last, then be ready as it could cost a fortune.
 But unfortunately, not every house owner can redo the entire exterior to make the house fire-resistant.
 There is no problem for people whose houses already have fire-resistant siding.
 But what about the homes with the wood exterior?

 It is common knowledge that wood is highly combustible.
 A few minutes with constant flame, and your house would be on fire within an hour.
 But there is a way to make your wooden exterior a bit more fire-resistant.

 The process is simple.
-Get the “Flame Retardant Spray” – a chemical spray that improves the fire-resistance of wood.
+Get the “Flame Retardant Spray” – a chemical spray that provides some fire protection for wood siding.
 It might not make your wood exterior 100% fireproof, but it reduces the risk of fire spreading severely.
-One thing to keep in mind is that wood panels have gaps and stud cavity in between that can give flames a path to spread the fire from inside.
+One thing to keep in mind is that wood panels have gaps and stud cavities in between that can give flames a path to spread the fire from inside.
 And this may harm the interior walls of your house.